hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/09_Appendix_I_phUrvashikhA_bhrahmans_Di.D.Derent_ghroups_and_Shettlements.md

 +++
-title = "09 Appendix I Pūrvaśikhā Brahmans: Different Groups and Settlements:"
+title = "09 āppendikṣ ī phūrvaśikhā bhrahmans: ḍifferent ghroups and ṣettlements:"

 +++
 1a.
 Nambudiris [Namboothiris]: Malayalam-speaking.
 Traditional home is Kerala, almost exclusively so as to be though aitochthonous, but attested in the Cōḻa land till about the 8th century CE, presumably as part of a larger Pūrvaśikhā population with the many rare Veda śākhās and the forelock kuṭumi common to the entire group.
 Good, reliable information about the the community is available in the Namboothiri,com, a professionally maintained and managed website.